jaerrib/dojo_projects/README.md

 # dojo_projects

-A repository to hold assignments / projects I've done in bootcamp
+This is a repository to hold various assignments and projects I've done while attending coding bootcamp and represent different stages in my competency.
+They are mainly for personal reference and may be revisited and revised as I continue to learn.